-'I fear my neighbour' - the story behind US hate crimes - BBC News
+'I fear my neighbour' - hate crimes in America

 The activist movement Black Lives Matter says African Americans are victims "on a regular, daily basis".

-"While the president and his advisors significantly contribute to the lack of safety that black folks experience and are accountable for incredible harms inflicted on communities of color, they are mere symptoms of white supremacy and xenophobia, which are far greater wrote Mark Oppenheimer in the Washington Postenemies than just one administration," they wrote in a Facebook statement after the violent rally in Charlottesville.
+"While the president and his advisors significantly contribute to the lack of safety that black folks experience and are accountable for incredible harms inflicted on communities of colour, they are mere symptoms of white supremacy and xenophobia, which are far greater enemies than just one administration," they wrote in a Facebook statement after the violent rally in Charlottesville.

 So is it just a matter of hate crimes now having wider media coverage?